tedyoung/blackjack-ensemble-blue/README.md

 You **must have** the following already set up and running on your machine:

-* Java 11 or later
+* Java 17 or later
-* Maven 3.6 or later - including settings to properly connect to your internal artifact repository, if any
 * A development environment such as IntelliJ IDEA or Eclipse

 # Setting Up Project